lmitchell33/Fluid-Solutions/README.md

 ## **Overview**

 This is our senior capstone project and it is a desktop application using an XGBoost model to estimate blood volume status based on vital signs and patient metrics.
 The XGBoost model was custom developed using the MIMIC-IV dataset of ICU vital signs and has an accuracy of approximately 96%.
 The application provides an easy-to-use graphical interface for inputting vital signs, displaying predictions, and visualizing the entered data.
-The tool is inteded to be used in the ICU, specifically within a vitals monitor or a on a smaller screen/laptop and is designed to be plug-and-play with little to no installation.
+The tool is intended to be used in the ICU, specifically within a vitals monitor or a on a smaller screen/laptop and is designed to be plug-and-play with little to no installation.

+NOTE: The Unit Tests for this project were started but never completed due to a lack of time.

 ## **Built With**